safenetlabs/node-keyziio-agent/README.md

 node-keyziio-agent
 =============

-A Node.js interface library for the SafeX key management service.
+A Node.js interface library for the Keyziio key management and encryption service.
 Asynchronous methods use promises.

 ### Setting the API Token